pynt-io/pynt/EULA.md

 Last updated: June 28, 2022

-Please read this End-User License Agreement carefully before clicking the "I Agree" button, downloading or using Pynt.
+Please read this End-User License Agreement carefully before downloading or using Pynt.

 Interpretation and Definitions
 ==============================